totalspectrum/spin2cpp/README.md

 There are some Spin features that are not supported yet,
 including:

-    COGINIT on a Spin method (PASM works)
+    COGINIT/COGNEW on a Spin method (PASM works)
     _FREE
-    SPR
     _STACK

-There are probably other features that do not work; if you find any, please report them so they can be fixed.
+There may be other features that do not work; if you find any, please report them so they can be fixed.

 The lexer and parser are different from the Parallax ones, so they may